roydukkey/custom-highlight/docs/src/guide/lifecycle-hooks.md

 # Lifecycle Hooks

 This library maintains symmetry with Vue’s [Custom Directive](https://vuejs.org/guide/reusability/custom-directives.html#directive-hooks) API but **does not depend on Vue**.
-These hooks receive the element on which they should be bound and details of the search.
+These hooks receive the element on which they should be bound and details of the search to be preformed.

-All [Features](/features/basic-search) will be documented with examples written in Vue, but the these hooks should be robust enough to use in any other framework or context.
+All [features](/features/basic-search) will be documented with examples written in Vue, but the these hooks should be robust enough to use in any other framework or context.

 ## Hooks

 The default export of this package provides an object defining the following hooks:

 `created(element, binding)`
-: called before element's attributes are bound or event listeners are applied.
+: called before element’s attributes are bound or event listeners are applied.

 `beforeMount(element, binding)`
 : called right before the element is inserted into the DOM.